Roiyaru/Pure--Hosts/README.md

 If you want to add a blocked list, please submit to Issues.

-For details of this project, please access the Telegraph Channel, which links https://t.me/joinchat/AAAAAFFoykmEBi8T1aIF_g
+Please refer to the telegraph channel for the specific dynamic details of this project.
+The channel link https://t.me/joinchat/AAAAAFFoykmEBi8T1aIF_g